Earn an Accredited Bachelor of Science Athletic Training Degree

 - Completing clinical rotations on and off campus

 Study Kinesiology and Physiology

 The GCU College of Nursing and Health Care Professions designed this program to enable all athletic training degree graduates to be well-prepared in their future careers.
-The coursework for the BS Athletic Training program is focused around domains that emphasize:
+The coursework for the bachelor's in athletic training degree program is focused on domains that emphasize:

 - Injury and Illness Prevention and Wellness Promotion

 - Examination, Assessment and Diagnosis